downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 destructured on the dropdown's elements that involve the multiple selection
 experience: the dropdown main element itself, which can be either an `input` (if you are building a `combobox`) or a `button` (if you are building a `select`), and the selected items.
-These are similar to the ones provided by vanilla `Downshift` to the children render prop.
+The props are similar to the ones provided by vanilla `Downshift` to the children render prop.

 These props are called getter props and their return values are destructured as